aiskumo/hyde/projects.md

 <i>Capstone Project</i><br>
 <i> Institution: College of Engineering, Trivandrum</i><br>
 <i> Team Size: 3</i><br>
+* Designed MLP models in Keras/TensorFlow to classify emotions in speech independent of text/context, on the basis of i-vectors extracted with ALIZE ASR(C++), as well as MFCC and prosodic features generated through Python, Bash and MATLAB. <br>
+* Led team in developing, testing and analyzing various MLP models on the Emo-DB dataset, achieving ~71% accuracy. <br>
 * Extracted audio features using MATLAB, with audio from Emo-DB (Berlin Database of Emotional Speech).<br>
 * Extracted i-vectors from Emo-DB audio using [ALIZE ASR](https://alize.univ-avignon.fr/)(similar to Kaldi, written in C++), and ran feature extraction scripts using Bash.<br>
 * Tested different acoustic features using MLP models to compare performances using TensorFlow/Keras.<br>
-* Developed MLP models to classify emotions in speech independent of text/context, on the basis of different audio features such as MFCCs, prosodic features, i-vectors.<br>
 * Technology/libraries: Python, TensorFlow/Keras, MATLAB, ALIZE, C++, Bash<br>